10 Things I Hate About You (TV series): Plot

 The series is based on 10 Things I Hate About You, which is itself based on William Shakespeare's The Taming of the Shrew.
 The Stratford sisters, Kat (Lindsey Shaw) and Bianca (Meaghan Martin), have just moved from Ohio to California.
-As they start at their new school (Padua High), they have very different goals.
-It's clear that one sister wants to stand out and the other just wants to fit in.
+They have very different goals as they start at their new school (Padua High).
+It is clear that one sister wants to stand out and the other just wants to fit in.
 Kat is a cool, smart, strong-willed, forthright feminist who is looking to save the world and get out of school as fast as she can.
 When she meets the intense Patrick Verona (Ethan Peck), sparks begin to fly.
-Bianca is a social butterfly whose main goal in life is to be popular, but when the head cheerleader makes her the mascot, she realizes she has a long way to go.
-As they start a bumpy year at Padua High, Kat and Bianca attempt to navigate the popular crowd, boys and their over-protective dad (Larry Miller).
+Bianca is a social butterfly whose main goal is to be popular, but when the head cheerleader makes her the mascot, she realizes she has a long way to go.
+As they start a bumpy year at Padua High, Kat and Bianca attempt to navigate the popular crowd, boys, and their over-protective dad (Larry Miller).
 Bianca tries everything to be popular and become a cheerleader – although getting involved with the boyfriend (Chris Zylka) of the most popular girl in school (Dana Davis) creates new challenges.